plone/training/dexterity_2.rst

         """Marker interface for Talks
         """

-``ITalk`` is a marker-interface.
+``ITalk`` is a marker interface.
 We can bind Views and Viewlets to content that provide these interfaces.
 Lets see how we can provide this Interface.
 There are two solution for this.

 1. Let them be instances of a class that implements this Interface.
 2. Register this interface as a behavior and enable it on talks.

-The first option has a important drawback: Only new talks would be instances of the new class.
+The first option has an important drawback: Only new talks would be instances of the new class.
 We would either have to migrate the existing talks or delete them.

-So lets register the interface as a behavior in ``behaviors/configure.zcml``
+So let's register the interface as a behavior in ``behaviors/configure.zcml``

 .. code-block:: xml